whatleytech/ai-prompter/README.md

 - nvm (Node Version Manager): https://github.com/nvm-sh/nvm

-This application also requires you to have a usable Open AI API Key.
+This application also requires you to have a usable Open AI API Key [[docs](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key)].
 In the `.env` file, add
 ```
 OPENAI_API_KEY="<your open ai api key>"
 ```